kadruko/public/mythings/privacy-policy.md

 In case you want to synchronize your data over multiple devices, we need your Google authentication to ensure that you are allowed to see your data.
 Based on that, we can offer you a secure app experience.

-By using the data synchronization, the local data changes are transferred via HTTP to an REST service hosted on 89.58.29.139.
+By using the data synchronization, the local data changes are transferred via HTTPS (SSL encrypted) to an REST service hosted on `https://mythings.glowsoft.de`.
 If you are assigned to any inventory, your device is pulling the latest changes from this service and persists them to your local database.

 ## 4. How do we store your data?